lreynolds188/ATechSol/docs/Donate.md

 title: Donate
 ---

-If you care to donate to our cause (open source, free, and informed world) you can here:
+If you care to donate to our cause (a free, open source, secure, and informed world) you can here:
 Paypal:
 Cardano:
 Stellar Lumens: